Keivan-sf/sql-cleaner/README.md

 ### Development state

--   making the app mess with mysql variables in order to avoid foreign-key errors and have a healthy transaction
+- ~~making the app mess with mysql variables in order to avoid foreign-key errors and have a healthy transaction~~ Done

 -   create flags/options such as `exceptions`